Errol Christie: Post-boxing career

 Christie had tried his hand at stand up comedy towards the end of his boxing career and after retiring from boxing in 1993 he worked as a market trader for six years.

 In 1999, Christie began teaching white-collar boxers, initially at the Real Fight Club, and from 2003 at Gymbox in Holborn, London.
 In 2005, The Guardian and other newspapers reported an incident where one of Errol's white collar-boxing students, film distributor Simon Franks, hit Hollywood actor George Clooney at the premiere of his film Good Night, and Good Luck.
 An argument between the two men was alleged to have got out of control.
 Christie was quoted in The Guardian asking whether his student, Franks, had used his left hook.
 His students have included TV presenter Dermot O'Leary, former footballer Gianluca Vialli, musician Seal, and journalist Tony McMahon.
 He also worked with children in schools and community centres.

 In 2010, Christie was taken on as the fight consultant to the play Sucker Punch written by Roy Williams and directed by Sacha Wares, performed at the Royal Court Theatre in Chelsea, London.
 In March 2010, Christie published his biography No Place To Hide, about racism in both the boxing game and 1970s/1980s Britain in collaboration with McMahon.
 The book was longlisted for the William Hill sports writer prize for 2010.

 Personal life

-Christie was the uncle of Cyrus Christie, a professional footballer for Hull City A.F.C. and the Irish national team.
+Christie was the uncle of Cyrus Christie, a professional footballer for Bolton Wanderers F.C. and the Irish national team.

 Illness and death

 In March 2015 Christie was diagnosed with small-cell lung cancer.
-He died at St. Christopher's Hospice in London on 11 June 2017 of complications from the disease, aged 53.
+He died at St. Christopher's Hospice in London on 11 June 2017 of complications from the disease, aged 53, and was buried in Hither Green Cemetery in Lewisham.